DheerajNair123/Hellocustomnewtab/Readme.md

-Nice, this README just needs to be **aligned with what you actually built now** (which is much more advanced than the old description).
-Below is a **clean, production-ready updated README**.
-You can **replace your current README.md entirely** with this.

----

 # 🌐 Bubble Dashboard — Custom New Tab Extension

 A **beautiful, physics-smooth, customizable New Tab dashboard** with draggable glass bubbles, Google search, live clock, dark mode persistence, and intuitive delete interactions — built to feel **premium and fluid**.